NIEM/movement-backend/README.md

 docker run -dti -p 27017:27017 --name movement-mongo --net niem-network
 ```

-To generate a new list of nonparentTypes for the Solr data import, run: `node writeNonparentTypes`.
+To generate a new list of nonparentTypes and subGroupHeadIds for the Solr data import, run: `node writeSolrIngestFiles`.

 Note: Also build and run the Solr container.
 Then build and run the backend container, from the repo's root directory:
 ```